 Magnus Bane emerged from the dungeons of Lightwood Hall in a state of disarray that would have utterly ruined his reputation, had anyone been awake to see him.
 Thankfully, it was well past midnight and most of the estate’s guests had already retired for the night.
 Magnus himself had been in his own warm bed earlier, and wanted nothing more than to return to it as soon as possible.
 The dungeon was damp, he was dressed only in a thin silk nightshirt, and he was chilled to the bone.

 The iron door was heavier than he expected, though, and as it swung shut behind him it clanged.
 The sound echoed down the empty corridor.
-He swore softly and ducked into an alcove, pressing himself to the wall before peering out.
-He didn't immediately see an angry mob rushing forward, pitchforks and torches waving, to brand him a thief or a brigand in the night.
-The flickering witchlight stones along the passageway cast dancing shadows on the wall as he waited with his heart pounding in his ears.
+He swore softly and ducked into an alcove, pressing himself to the wall before daring to look out.
+The flickering witchlight stones along the passageway cast dancing shadows on the wall.
+There was no immediate sign of an angry mob rushing forward, pitchforks and torches waving, to brand him a thief or a brigand in the night.
+He waited for several long minutes with his heart pounding in his ears.
 Fortunately, the corridor remained deserted.
-When he finally continued on his way, the carved stone staircase at the end of the passage led him out into what he recognized as the first floor library.
-He breathed a sigh of relief.
+When he finally continued on his way, the carved stone staircase at the end of the passage led him out into the library.
+Magnus breathed a sigh of relief.
 Hopefully he could find his way from here.

 The last thing Magnus needed was to be found in a compromising position.
 It was all well and good for the local peasantry to brand him a simple mundane mystic, or for the gentry to speculate over their brandy and cards about his rumored love affairs.
 Magnus, who had been orphaned young, then adopted and raised by a kind monastic Brotherhood, had earned his way into society by virtue of his independent wealth and charm.
+He understood that no matter how popular he might become, because of this he would always be viewed in a different light than those born into their wealth and station - as if achieving their position by doing absolutely nothing to earn it made them somehow better than a man who had clawed his way up off the streets.
 Of course, he did capitalize occasionally on his non-mundane talents - which the Clave allowed, so long as Magnus was discreet, and so long as he remained at their beck and call when needed.
-But to be caught outside of his room at a late hour in only his bedclothes would do him no favors.
-No matter how rich or dashingly handsome one might be, a man with no reputation was as good as cast out of society's circles.
+Doing the right favors for the right people did help him keep his place in the ranks a little more securely.
+But to be caught outside of his room at a late hour in only his bedclothes would do him no good.
+No matter how rich or dashingly handsome one might be, a man with a damaged reputation was as good as cast out of society's circles.

 He listened carefully to every noise, every creak as he made his way through the house.
 Just as Magnus neared the main staircase - so close he could almost touch the intricate carving of the banisters - a noise from behind made his heart skip a beat.
 He froze mid-stride and peered over his shoulder at the growing triangle of light emerging from the doorway of the billiard room.
 Tension coiled in his stomach.
 Someone was coming.

 Magnus Bane had been invited to Lightwood Hall by Alec’s mother, without the Duke's knowledge or consent.
-It was not an unusual occurrence; his widowed mother frequently invited all manner of people to their home in her obsessive quest for truth, enlightenment and consolidation of the family's political power.
+It was not an unusual occurrence; his widowed mother frequently invited all manner of people to their home in her obsessive quest for consolidation of the family's political power.
 Alec and his siblings had attempted for years to dissuade their mother from these pursuits, but had met with little success.
 That was to be expected - Lady Maryse Lightwood was a force to be reckoned with.
-Now, with scandal threatening to erupt around their family at the recent unexplained death of Alec's fiancée, Lady Lydia Branwell - whether by suicide or murder yet to be determined, a mystery in which Alec himself was not above suspicion - Alec had a hunch that his mother was seeking someone who could speak to the spirits of the dead.
-And rumor had it that Magnus Bane was the person to do just that.
+Now, with scandal threatening to erupt around their family at the recent unexplained death of Alec's fiancée, Lady Lydia Branwell - whether by suicide or murder yet to be determined, a mystery in which Alec himself was not above suspicion - Alec had a hunch that his mother was seeking someone who could help clear Alec's name.
+And rumor had it that Magnus Bane, a well known psychic medium, could be the person to do just that.

 Was this all a part of Bane’s confidence game, he wondered?
 Was he masquerading the halls as a ‘ghost’ to prop up business for his own psychic endeavors?
 Or was he returning from a romantic midnight tryst?
 Alec didn’t know, but he meant to find out.
 If Mr. Bane was playing at being a spirit, attempting to frighten other guests to line his own pockets further, he would send the charlatan packing regardless of his mother’s protests.